viamrobotics/docs/docs/services/data/train-model.md

 Therefore the data you are viewing may change as you label and train on the dataset.
 {{< /alert >}}

-If you would like to create a model that identifies an image of a star in a set of images, tag each image with `star` or `notstar` respectively.
+If you would like to create a model that identifies an image of a star in a set of images, tag each image with a star with a `star` tag.

+You can also optionally tag images without a star with a `notstar` tag.
+This allows you to filter down the data in your dataset further by adding the explicit tags as a filter, for example `star` and `notstar`.

 To tag an image, click on the image.
 More information about the image will open up to the right side, including **Tags**.